-We believe that the targets in this ACT proposal are very aggressive, with compliance pathways limited to battery electric and fuel cell vehicles and partial compliance credits for plugin hybrid electric vehicles (PHEV).
-Aggressive targets signal to industry the direction the state is heading in the future; however, history of the light-duty ZEV requirements resulted in multiple corrections according to technology readiness and market demand.
-With the ACT regulation, CARB is expanding this policy model into commercial vehicles.
-Although some commercial vehicle segments may be more challenging to electrify than passenger cars, the proposed ACT sales targets are even more aggressive.
-Technology suppliers believe that this rule would benefit from the addition of multiple compliance pathways toward the same objective of net zero tailpipe emissions.
+We believe that the targets in this ACT proposal are extremely aggressive, with compliance pathways limited to battery electric and fuel cell vehicles and partial compliance credits for plug-in hybrid electric vehicles (PHEV).
+Although aggressive sales mandates signal to industry the direction the state is heading in the future, the history of the light-duty ZEV requirements resulted in multiple corrections in response to technology readiness and market demand.
+Repeated changes to original targets introduces uncertainty and creates risks to investments.
+With the ACT regulation, CARB is expanding the ZEV policy model into commercial vehicles.
+Although some commercial vehicle segments may be more challenging to electrify than passenger cars, the proposed ACT sales targets are even more aggressive than those for light-duty vehicles.
+Technology suppliers believe that this rule would benefit from the inclusion of additional compliance pathways toward the same objective of net zero emissions.
 As providers of technology solutions for efficient engines, hybrids and ZEVs, we recognize that the pathway to electrification has market challenges that must be addressed, such as battery material availability, infrastructure and consumer acceptance.
 As governments and industry address these challenges and markets transition, we must continue to make progress in improving the efficiency in all commercial truck sectors.
-Given the uncertainties in the lifecycle climate impacts of battery production as well as infrastructure needs with the shift to electrification of the transportation system, MECA recommends that CARB remain open to additional technology options in its pursuit of a net zero-emission vehicle future.
+Given the uncertainties in assessing the lifecycle climate impacts of vehicles and fuels, MECA recommends that CARB remain open to additional technology options in its pursuit of a net zero-emission vehicle future.
 Therefore, we recommend the inclusion of additional compliance pathways into the current ACT proposal.

 We believe that in those truck sectors that are more challenging to fully electrify in the near-term, electric hybrids can offer significant emission reductions as these sectors transition to full electric and the infrastructure is readied for a significant number of electric trucks.
 While PHEV have a compliance pathway in this regulation, non-plug-in hybrid electric vehicles (HEV) are not eligible for compliance.
 MECA recommends CARB consider allowing HEVs, that meet or exceed the MY2027 Phase 2 GHG standard early (or exceed the standard after MY2027), to be able to earn partial credits that are eligible for a portion of total ZEV compliance targets.
+We recommend that parallel compliance pathways be considered for the upcoming fleet compliance requirements that staff will be developing to provide options for qualifying truck powertrains.

 An example where this type of approach has been proposed to expand parallel technology pathways in a zero-emission program is China's light-duty New Emission Vehicle (NEV) dual credit policy, recently proposed by China's Ministry of Industry and Information Technology.
-Following years of rapid growth in their market of battery electric cars, multiple credits were generated, allowing the increased production of larger conventional vehicles.
-The recent EV market pull-back has prompted China to amend the policy to add a provision allowing high efficiency hybrids to receive modest NEV credit towards compliance.
+Following years of rapid growth in their market of battery electric cars, a large excess of credits were generated, allowing the increased production of larger conventional vehicles.
+The recent EV market pull-back has prompted China to amend the policy to add a provision allowing advanced hybrids, that exceed a minimum efficiency limit, to receive modest NEV credit towards compliance.
 If a vehicle meets or exceeds a threshold fuel economy limit, an OEM may obtain partial credit for its sale.
 The partial credit limit was set stringent enough to continue to drive investment and innovation to improve the efficiency of all vehicles.